Separation & divorce financial settlements

 Assessing matrimonial assets

 We thoroughly appraise all assets that have been accumulated before, during and after the course of the marriage and pull together all of your financial information.
-This is called “financial disclosure” and both parties must do this, and then exchange the information.
+This is called financial disclosure.
+Both parties must do this, and then exchange the information.

 While valuing properties can be relatively straightforward, there are often tax implications that need to be considered when disposing of other assets.
 It is vital to get expert legal and financial advice to make sure the financial settlement is adequate and fair for both parties to ensure it will be supported by the Court.

-Our team has a wealth of knowledge in this area, so we can help you assess the assets available to you, advise in relation to potential liabilities and help you to distribute the assets, ensuring that your individual needs are covered now and in the future.
+Our team has a wealth of knowledge and experience in this area.
+So we can help you assess the assets available to you, advise in relation to potential liabilities and help you to distribute the assets, ensuring that your individual needs are covered now and in the future.

 Dividing matrimonial assets